PX4/PX4-user_guide/en/middleware/micrortps.md

 ```

 :::note
-This should not be a problem if [Fast RTPS is installed in the default location](../dev_setup/fast-rtps-installation.md).
+This should not be a problem if [Fast DDS is installed in the default location](../dev_setup/fast-dds-installation.md).
 :::